-The disclosure statement must appear on the face of the political advertising.
+The disclosure statement must appear on the face of the political advertising or be clearly spoken if the political advertising does not include written text.

 The advertising should not be attributed to entities such as "Committee to Elect John Doe" unless a specific-purpose committee named "Committee to Elect John Doe" has filed a campaign treasurer appointment with the Ethics Commission or a local filing authority.